10 Day Tasmanian Wonders Coach Tour

 • 1 Day 1: Welcome to Hobart

-The Tasmanian capital of Hobart may be small in size, but it’s big in attractions, as you’ll discover this afternoon on a city tour.
+The Tasmanian capital of Hobart may be small in size, but it’s big in attractions, as you’ll discover this afternoon.
 Put your destination into perspective from the summit of Mt.
 Nelson, offering endless vistas over Australia’s southernmost city.
-View the charming Georgian cottages of Battery Point and convict-built warehouses along Salamanca Place, the backdrop of epic Saturday markets.
-Gaze over boats at Constitution Dock – this where yachts finish when competing in the annual Sydney to Hobart race, and take a stroll in the second oldest Botanical Gardens in Australia with its amazing collection of plants from around the world.
-Tonight, join your Travel Director for a Welcome Dinner.
+View the charming Georgian cottages of Battery Point and convict built warehouses along Salamanca Place, the backdrop of epic Saturday markets.
+Gaze over boats at Constitution Dock – this is where yachts finish when competing in the annual Sydney to Hobart race, and take a stroll in the second oldest Botanical Gardens in Australia with its amazing collection of plants from around the world.
+Tonight, join your Travel Director for dinner.

 • 2 Day 2: Hobart - Strahan

 Western Tasmania is like nature amplified, a place where the wilderness rules and people are few and far between.
-Visiting Mount Field National Park is a humbling experience, not only for the fact it’s part of the Tasmanian Wilderness World Heritage Area, but also because it’s home to some of the tallest eucalypts and tallest flowering plants on Earth.
-Wander amid these giants to reach Russell Falls – take a deep breath; your Tasmania tour has begun.
+Visiting Mount Field National Park is a humbling experience, not only for the fact it’s part of the Tasmanian Wilderness World Heritage Area, but also because it’s home to some of the tallest eucalypts and flowering plants on Earth.
+Wander amid these giants to reach Russell Falls – take a deep breath; you’re officially on holiday.
 Records continue to be broken at Lake St. Clair, the deepest freshwater Lake in Australia, before you arrive in Strahan, gateway to World Heritage listed Franklin-Gordon Wild Rivers National Park.

 • 3 Day 3: Strahan - Cradle Mountain